quicwg/base-drafts/draft-ietf-quic-invariants.md

 x (A..B):
 : Indicates that x can be any length from A to B; A can be omitted to indicate a minimum of zero bits and B can be omitted to indicate no set upper limit;
-  values in this format always end on an byte boundary
+  values in this format always end on a byte boundary

 x (L) = C:
 : Indicates that x, with a length described by L, has a fixed value of C